fionnmcconville/Automatic-Detection-of-Hate-Speech-Online-Using-BERT/README.md

 ## Introduction

 Hate Speech is a scourge upon the internet, especially on twitter.
 This project aims to develop a classifier which can reliably classify hate speech tweets.
 This hate speech detector has been benchmarked against other systems and has achieved admirable reslts.
-Placing in the top 10 in the ongoing AnalyticsVidhya Twitter sentiment problem - a hackathon which has thousands of participants - and also placing third on classifying the HatEval dataset among 69 participant systems.
+Placing in the top 10 in the ongoing AnalyticsVidhya Twitter sentiment problem (a hackathon which has thousands of participants) achieving an F score of 0.8267.
+Also, placing third on classifying the HatEval dataset among 69 participant systems, with a macro F1 score of 0.547.
 First among those using a neural network approach.

 This project is organised for convenience in folders, each with their own descriptive README file.
 The process of building this system can be split into 3 phases